 Given the fact that AM is such a broad field of applications and methods, it isn’t really correct to talk about state of additive manufacturing and 3D printing in the manufacturing industry in general.
 Some areas, such as on-demand additive manufacturing, metal 3D printing and specific use cases as just mentioned are more important, for instance.

 Still, here is one source that gives an idea of additive manufacturing and 3D printing in the manufacturing industry.
-In its ‘Smart factories @ scale‘ report, which we briefly covered here, the Capgemini Research Institute found that the overall adoption of several technologies so far has been low.
+In its ‘Smart factories @ scale‘ report, the Capgemini Research Institute found that the overall adoption of several technologies so far has been low.
 The report, based on a survey of 1,000 manufacturers, conducted in the Spring of 2019, found that, on average, 23 percent of production facilities are using additive manufacturing.

 While that’s lower than other technology solutions, that is actually pretty high when looking at some of those.
 Industrial IoT systems, for instance, are deployed by 32 percent of the production lines on average and analytics and AI (as one category) by 31 percent.